token-ed/fe-code-challenge/README.md

 - On the Search Professionals page, you can submit your form and navigate through the pages at the bottom of the table (once it is populated with data).
 - Both form fields are validated before you can submit the form or navigate through professionals using the pagination CTA's.
 - If the user changes the professional category, the current state is reset and the professionals table is cleared.
-- If the user changes the postcode, it will be validated when blurring out of the field.
-If the postcode is incorrect, the pagination module at the bottom won't be available—the user must fetch the professionals again.
+- If the user changes the postcode, it will be validated when blurring out of the field (postcode is validated against UK postcode pattern)
+- If the postcode is incorrect, the pagination module at the bottom won't be available and the user must fetch the professionals again.
 - The user can navigate to higher page indexes instead of just using the "previous" and "next" buttons.

 ## Analysis